 - B. The Following shall be causes for disciplinary action.
 There are four (4) different levels of discipline which may be imposed.
 They can be used in any sequence to fit the seriousness of the situation.
 The four levels are as follows: - Oral Reprimand - Written Reprimand - Two (2) Day Disciplinary Layoff Without Pay - Discharge - 1.
 Failure to be at the workstation, ready to work, at the starting time. - 2.
 Stopping work before break time, lunch time or quitting time. - 3.
 Conducting personal business during work hours or on school district premises, or use of district equipment for personal reasons. - 4.
-Refusal to do job assignment. - 5.
-Unauthorized or unexcused absence, reporting late to work, leaving work area or building during work hours without authorization. - 6.
-Irregular work attendance so that the services of employee are little value to the Board, or intermittent absenteeism amounting to part-time employment. - 7.
-Inattention to duties, loafing or wasting time during work hours. - 8.
-Slowdown in performance or causing slowdown in performance. - 9.
-Any conduct which impedes the productivity of one's self or others. - 10.
-Vending, soliciting, and collecting of funds or distribution of literature in work areas during employee's on-duty time. - 11.
+Unauthorized or unexcused absence, reporting late to work, leaving work area or building during work hours without authorization. - 5.
+Irregular work attendance so that the services of employee are little value to the Board, or intermittent absenteeism amounting to part-time employment. - 6.
+Inattention to duties, loafing or wasting time during work hours. - 7.
+Slowdown in performance or causing slowdown in performance. - 8.
+Any conduct which impedes the productivity of one's self or others. - 9.
+Vending, soliciting, and collecting of funds or distribution of literature in work areas during employee's on-duty time. - 10.
 Violation of District, State or Federal safety rules or practices and/or engaging in any conduct which tends to create a safety hazard which endangers self and/or others.
-Employees must, at all times, wear safety articles and use protective equipment when required and immediately report to their supervisor any injury or accident. - 12.
-Failure to report injuries or accidents to the employee's immediate supervisor. - 13.
-Violation of common sense health and sanitation rules, including maintenance of personal hygiene. - 14.
-Discourtesy to other employees, supervisors or visitors to the building. - 15.
-Smoking is prohibited on school property during work hours and at any school- related event during the day, evening or weekend. - 16.
-Gambling or taking part in any game of chance on Board premises. - 17.
-Dress or grooming that disrupts the school setting. - 18.
-Unsatisfactory work performance. - 19.
+Employees must, at all times, wear safety articles and use protective equipment when required and immediately report to their supervisor any injury or accident. - 11.
+Failure to report injuries or accidents to the employee's immediate supervisor. - 12.
+Violation of common sense health and sanitation rules, including maintenance of personal hygiene. - 13.
+Discourtesy to other employees, supervisors or visitors to the building. - 14.
+Smoking is prohibited on school property during work hours and at any school- related event during the day, evening or weekend. - 15.
+Gambling or taking part in any game of chance on Board premises. - 16.
+Dress or grooming that disrupts the school setting. - 17.
+Unsatisfactory work performance. - 18.
 Poor housekeeping, creating or contributing to unhealthy or unsanitary conditions.